New Beckenham railway station: Early years (1857–1922)

 The Mid-Kent line was built by the Mid-Kent and North Kent Junction Railway (MK&NKJR), and was opened as far as Beckenham Junction on 1 January 1857 (although at that time it was not technically a junction, for the West End of London and Crystal Palace Railway's line did not open until 3 May 1858).

 From its opening the line was worked by the South Eastern Railway (SER).

 Seven years later, the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road), which again was operated by the SER.
 This first short-lived station was located immediately south of the junction and may have had platforms on the 1857 and 1864 lines.
 Two years later, in October 1866, the current station built just north of the junction was opened.

 New spacious villas were laid out on the Cator estate between 1870 and 1880, attracting new business to the railway.

 The Elmers End – Hayes section was built by the West Wickham & Hayes Railway, but was sold to the South Eastern Railway on opening day, 29 May 1882.

 Almost all services from the station have terminated at Charing Cross or Cannon Street stations; however, between 1880 and 1884 a service worked from Addiscombe Road calling at all stations to New Cross, and then via a connection to the East London Line, terminating at Liverpool Street.

 The South Eastern Railway and its bitter rival the London, Chatham and Dover Railway agreed in 1898 to work as one railway company, under the name of the South Eastern and Chatham Railway, and New Beckenham became an SECR station.

+The station's subway, located underneath the tracks.

 The station was rebuilt in 1904.
 At this time a middle road was laid, level crossings were replaced by road bridges, and a tiled subway and a new 50-lever signal box were provided.
 At this time there were, as well as through workings, services that terminated or attached to other London-bound trains at New Beckenham.
 The short link to Beckenham Junction was also served by a shuttle service from New Beckenham.